camjjack/hyper-v-packer-templates/README.md

 1. PowerShell - for our build scripts
 1. Hyper-V
     1. Windows 10 build 17063 or greater is required for enhanced mode support.
 See https://blogs.technet.microsoft.com/virtualization/2018/02/28/sneak-peek-taking-a-spin-with-enhanced-linux-vms/
+1. Intel CPU with VT-X - needed for nested virtualization.
+If you do not have a supported CPU set `enable_virtualization_extensions` to `false` in `hyperv-windows-10.json`

 ## Usage